gaia-platform/KomatsuSimulator/README.md

 1. Follow instructions here: [Installing ROS 2 via Debian Packages](https://docs.ros.org/en/galactic/Installation/Ubuntu-Install-Debians.html)

 2. Add the ROS environment to your shell init script, `.bashrc` (not required but highly recommended).
-If you have a previous version of ROS installed be careful to not source them both (eg. remove any `source /opt/ros/<version>/setup.bash` lines from your `~/bashrc`).
+If a previous version of ROS is installed be careful to not source them both (eg. remove any `source /opt/ros/<version>/setup.bash` lines from your `~/bashrc`).
     ```bash
     echo 'source /opt/ros/galactic/setup.bash' >> ~/.bashrc
     ```

-    Or, if you use a different shell such as .zsh:
+    Or, if using a different shell such as .zsh:

     ```zsh
     echo  'source /opt/ros/galactic/setup.zsh' >> ~/.zshrc